 Recent Swimming Adventures

-4.4 miles of open-water with 500 close friends.
+4.4 miles of open-water in between the twin bridges with 650 competitors.
+Strong currents, chopy water.
 Here's the view from the water:

 2017 was not a year of big open-water swims.
 However, I did compete in a couple of sprint distance triathlons in Boulder & Steamboat Springs.
 The athletic highlight of the summer was the 70.3 Ironman Relay on August 5th 2017, with my two friends, Harri Lintukorpi & Greg Lems.